Candid just raised prices to $3,499/year. Here's a smarter alternative at $47/month.

 Real-time grants, not a dusty database

-Candid maintains a massive database of 225,000+ funders —impressive for historical research.
+Candid maintains a massive database of 1.9 million organizations and 325,000+ grantmakers—impressive for historical research.
 But databases get stale.
 Deadlines pass.
 Programs close.
 New opportunities launch.

 Engrant searches in real-time, so you see what's actually available right now.
 No wasted time on expired opportunities or outdated funder information.